Outerskyb/Outerskyb.github.io/_posts/2021-11-30-Unsupervised-Learning-of-Visual-Representations-by-solving-Jigsaw-Puzzles.md

 4. Solving a Jigsaw puzzle is great way to make a network learn representation WELL.
 5. Because solving jigsaw puzzle require high-level representation on image (not low-level feature like color and texture).
 It makes using that representation for general purpose easy.
 6. In jigsaw puzzle, orientation of pieces is related to all pieces.
 We can not find out that with seeing just 2 pieces.
-7. So, the paper propose a network structor seeing all 9 patch at the same time.
+7. So, the paper propose a network structure seeing all 9 patch at the same time.
 Which is called CFN(context free network) siamese-ennead CNN.
 8. In CFN the input patches goes in to same network(AlexNet) concurrently and concat before fc layer.
 9. Fc layer learn the mapping of nine patches and their permutation.
 10. Permutation used for training is setted(n.
 60~100) and made for maximizing average hamming distance.